holger-kraus/web_project_1/README.md

 ## Web Development course at Yandex Practicum
 I am participating in an excellent web development course at [Yandex Practicum](https://practicum.yandex.com/) right now.
-You get a very good introduction into many web develompent topics on their learning platform.
+You get a very good introduction into many web development topics on their learning platform.
 After mastering the according lessons, you have to proof your newly acquired skills in your own projects.

 ## My first project